viniciusmarson/go-expect/README.md

 ![Golang testing](https://cdn-images-1.medium.com/max/800/1*8jnAiQdv4Vxh5AH3-2uswA.jpeg)

-When you use go-expect, you write assertions similarly to how you would say them, e.g. "I expect this value to be equal to 3" or "I expect this array to contain 3".
+When you use go-expect, you write beautiful assertions as if you were writing a text.
 When you write assertions in this way, you don't need to remember the order of actual and expected arguments to functions like assert.equal, which helps you write better tests.

 ## Installing: